salan223/SphereMovie/doc/sprint2/standups.md

 # Standup 2 - November 25th, 2024
 ## Murtaza Hussaini
-  1. Worked on:
+  1. Worked on: Completed the implementation of the search functionality and integrated it with the backend API.
-  2. Commit to:
+  2. Commit to: Refining the search results and improving user experience.
-  3. Done by:
+  3. Done by: November 29th, 2024.
   4. Blockers: None

 ## Karishma Maharjan